 Permanent marker is designed to be just that, permanent.
 Fortunately, depending on the surface that has been marked, it may be possible to remove it.
 Walk through our list of possibilities to find one that is safe for your particular surface.

 You Will Need:

 Steps to Remove the Marker:

 - First, browse through our list above to find a removal product that is safe to use on your particular item.
 Hard surfaces are typically safe for most of the items.
-Clothing is best treated with items that won’t wear down the fibers of the fabric.
-Upholstery and finished wood items need even more selective choices so no spots or created on the surface.
+Upholstery and finished wood items need more selective choices so no spots are created on the surface.
 If ever you are in doubt, test a small, hidden area first to ensure there are no unwanted effects to the piece.

 - Cover the marker stain with the chosen product.

 - Allow it to set for several minutes.